zphrs/hermes/rfc/sky.md

-Since different users connect to different sky servers based on their current id, unless a user gets incredibly unlucky with their ratcheted ids, consistently ending up with the same node operator, the times they are online will be anonymized and the list of devices they specifically are messaging will be untrackable, assuming that the majority of sky nodes do not store and publish the IP addresses of those who connect to the sky.
+Since different users connect to different sky servers based on their current id, unless a user gets incredibly unlucky with their ratcheted ids, consistently ending up with the same node operator, the times they are online will be anonymized and the list of devices they specifically are connecting with will be untrackable, assuming that the majority of sky nodes do not store and publish the IP addresses of those who connect to them.

 This can further be anonymized by having the user randomly report that they are online even when inactive while the program is running in the background through